TheOneAboveAll/TheOneAboveAll.github.io/_posts/2015-08-19-Character-Balance-Changes-Preview.md

 - Unstoppable now triggers when activating a special attack
 - Unstoppable duration now scales up as signature level increases

-To recap the message above: Unstoppable has always been a very powerful ability within the contest, but it’s always been extremely defender biased and most often used more effectively by the AI rather than the player.
-This change ensures that both the players and their opponents get a chance to use Unstoppable and get to feel the excitement of shrugging off attacks.
+To recap the message above: Unstoppable has always been a powerful ability within the contest, but it’s always been defender biased and most often used more effectively by the AI rather than the player.
+This change ensures that both the players and their opponents get a chance to use Unstoppable.
 NOTE: The Mystic Bosses found in Alliance Quests are also affected by this change, so we recommend planning around their Special Attacks.
-No longer will their Unstoppable catch you off guard.

 #### Magneto:
 - Increased the reduction from Refraction